yunchang-z/ecephys_spike_sorting/README.md

 pip install git+https://github.com/int-brain-lab/ibllib.git
 pip install -U phylib
 ```
 Next install ecephys.
 To force the correct versions of some components, they must be uninstalled and reinstalled manually.
 This will be corrected in a later verison.
-From the anaconda propt, Navigate to the ecephys_spike_sorting directory (containing setup.py):
+From the anaconda prompt, navigate to the ecephys_spike_sorting directory (containing setup.py) and run the commands:

 ```shell
 pip install -e .